Skip to main content

 • A PC or laptop

-In these cases, games have information on recommended specifications so that gamers can compare the specs to what they currently have and see if they are good to go or not.
-While recommended specs may not be able to max out resolution or show off a gaming PC, they should be good enough for gameplay and allow you to have an enjoyable experience.
-Here’s how to make this recommendation check.
+In that case, finding out such information usually isn't that hard.
+Games often have information on recommended specifications so that gamers can compare the specs to what they currently have and see if they are good to go or not.
+While recommended specs may not be able to max out resolution or show off a gaming PC, they should be good enough for gameplay and to allow you to have an enjoyable experience.
+Here’s how to find those system requirements and check your PC's specs.

 How to check if your PC meets a game’s system requirements